pwr-Solaar/Solaar/docs/capabilities.md

 create up/down/left/right mouse gestures.
 Other mice (such as the MX Vertical) don't have a button specific for this purpose but have buttons that can be used for it.

-The Mouse Gestures setting assigns a button for this purpose.
+The `Mouse Gestures` setting,
+which is only present on devices that support this capability in Solaar, assigns a button for mouse gestures.
-Pressing the button, if the button is diverted, causes the mouse pointer to stop moving.
+Pressing the button when the button is diverted causes the mouse pointer to stop moving.
-When the button is released a MOUSE_GESTURE notification with the total mouse movement while the button was pressed is sent to the Solaar rule system.
+When the button is released a `MOUSE_GESTURE` notification with the total mouse movements while the button was pressed are sent to the Solaar rule system.

-MOUSE_GESTURE notifications trigger mouse gesture conditions in Solaar rules.
+Mouse gesture conditions in Solaar rules can be used to detect these notifications.
 For more information on mouse gesture rules conditions see [the rules page](https://pwr-solaar.github.io/Solaar/rules).

-Mouse gestures is an experimental feature.
-Significant changes might be made to it in the future.

 ## System Tray